AJamesPhillips/monitor_actuator/README.md

   * Linux raspberrypi 4.4.38+ #938 Thu Dec 15 15:17:54 GMT 2016 armv6l GNU/Linux

   - [ ] Download the .zip, unzip to get the .img file
-  - [ ] Find where your card is mounted:
+  - [ ] Card mount location.
+Find where your card is mounted:
     * On Mac OSX
       - [ ] Open a terminal and type `diskutil list`
       - [ ] Insert the SD card
       - [ ] Wait a few seconds, type `diskutil list` again in the terminal window and make a note of the identifier of the new entry.
-It should be something like `disk2`.
+It should be something like `/dev/disk2`.
 This is where your SD card is mounted
   - [ ] [Format the SD card](https://www.andrewmunsell.com/blog/raspberry-pi-noobs-tutorial/)
-    - [ ] On Mac OSX run “Disk Utility” and erase the SD card.
+    - [ ] On Mac OSX run "Disk Utility" and erase the SD card.
 Remember to **select the root** of the card and choose **MS-DOS(FAT)**.
 If it does not show three options with the third listing "Master Boot Record" you have not selected the root of the card.
 Give it any name you like
     - [ ] On Windows you may want to use the
     [SD Card Formatter](https://www.sdcard.org/downloads/formatter_4/).
     TODO test this.

-  - [ ] Copy the Raspbian OS image onto the SD card.
+#### Copy OS onto SD card

-    * On Mac OSX
+Make sure `Activate Ansible` instructions above have been followed.
-      - [ ] In the terminal unmount the disk using `diskutil unmountDisk /dev/<disk>` where <disk> is replaced by the SD mounting location such as `disk2`
+Replace `<disk>` with the value from `Card mount location` above and `</Full/path/to/raspbian-jessie-lite.img>` from the download section.

-      - [ ] Copy image file onto the disk:
+Note: This only works on Mac OSX at this time but should be easy to update for Windows.

-        `$ sudo dd bs=16m if=<your image file>.img of=/dev/<disk>`
+Note: This will modify files on `/Volumes/boot`.
+Do not run this command if you already have a volume here and do not want it modified.

-        This may take a while, either use ctrl + T or `kill -INFO $PID` to get progress info.
+    deploy$ ansible-playbook playbook_sd_card.yml -i "localhost," -e "disk=<disk> img_file=</Full/path/to/raspbian-jessie-lite.img>" --ask-become-pass --connection=local

-      - [ ] Unmount from finder (should now be listed as 'boot')
+### Boot up the Pi

-#### Boot up the Pi
+  - [ ] Take out the SD card from your computer

-  - [ ] Remove the micro SD card from the adapter and insert it into the Raspberry pi.
+  - [ ] Put the micro SD card into the Raspberry Pi Zero
-  - [ ] Plug in mini HDMI connected for the monitor
+  - [ ] Connect a USB cable from your computer to the USB **not the PWR** micro USB B connector on the Pi.
+Optionally attach the HMDI cable.
-  - [ ] Plug in micro USB connected for the Keyboard or if you have a powered USB bus you can connect the keyboard and USB WiFi dongle to it and then connect them both to the Pi
+  - [ ] The green light on the Pi should blink.
+If the screen is attached it should turn on with various messages such as 'Resized root filesystem' etc.
-  - [ ] Insert micro USB power
+  - [ ] Wait for ~2 minutes for the initial set up to run.
-  - [ ] The green light should blink, the screen should turn on with various messages such as 'Resized root filesystem' etc.
+  - [ ] In a terminal type: `ssh pi@raspberrypi.local`.
-  - [ ] You should be prompted with `raspberrypi login:`.
-Success!
+        (It may give you a message such as: `The authenticity of host 'raspberrypi.local ... can't be established.` to which you can chose yes.
+Alternatively if you have already connected to a different raspberrypi before you will need to remove it's entry from your `~/.ssh/known_hosts` file otherwise it will just hang.)

 ### Login (temporary access, this will change shortly once you've completed provisioning)